polterguy/phosphorusfive/plugins/p5.web/README.md

 The above code has two invocations to *[p5.web.widgets.find]* and one to *[p5.web.widgets.find-like]*.
 The first invocation, requires an exact match for the *[innerValue]*, and the *[class]* attributes, being respectively "bar1", and "foo-class".
 This invocation will return only the "bar1" widget.
-The second invocation won't yield any matches, since it requires an exact match and no widgets have the innerValue of "bar" exactly.
+The second invocation won't yield any matches, since it requires an exact match and no widgets have the innerValue of exactly "bar", since they both have numbers behind their "bar" text.
 The third invocation will yield both widgets as its return value, since they both have an *[innerValue]* which _contains_ the text "bar".
 The result will look something like this.

 ```
 /* ... rest of code ... */